Semnan province: Cities

+According to the 2016 census, 560,502 people (nearly 80% of the population of Semnan province) live in the following cities:

 Geography

 The province is divided into two parts: a mountainous region and the plains at the foot of the mountains.
 The former offers scope for recreational activities as well as being a source for minerals, while the latter encompasses some ancient cities of Iran, including one of the capitals of the ancient Parthian Empire.

-The province neighbors Golestan and Mazandaran to the north, North Khorasan to the northeast, Tehran and Qom to the west, Isfahan to the south, South Khorasan to the southeast, and Razavi Khorasan to the east.
+The province neighbors Golestan and Mazandaran Provinces to the north, North Khorasan province to the northeast, Tehran and Qom Provinces to the west, Isfahan province to the south, South Khorasan province to the southeast, and Razavi Khorasan province to the east.

 Abr forest

-This forest lies in the central province of Semnan, near its border with Golestan Province.
-It is one of the oldest forests in Iran which is a remnant of the third geological age.
+This forest lies in Semnan province near its border with Golestan province.
+It is one of the oldest forests in Iran and a remnant of the third geological age.
 The Iranian Roads Ministry's decision to build a road through the forest sparked widespread protests last year.

 The environmentalists, backed by the country's media, began a wide campaign against the ministry's decision, which finally led the Prosecutor General to order a halt in the construction of the road.
 However, all these efforts came to naught when it was announced in April 2008 that the government granted permission to the Roads Ministry to construct the road.